debops/debops/docs/ansible/roles/debops.postfix/defaults-maincf.rst

 Each list entry is a YAML dictionary, which can be written in a simple or complex form.
-Entries that control Postfix parameters of the same name will be combined together in order of apperance.
+Entries that control Postfix parameters of the same name will be combined together in order of appearance.

 .. contents::
    :local: